QuantEcon/lecture-python-intro/lectures/business_cycle.md

   name: python3
 ---

-+++ {"user_expressions": []}

 # Business Cycles

 ## Overview

-In this lecture we study business cycles
+In this lecture we review some empirical aspects of business cycles.

 Business cycles are fluctuations in economic activity over time.

-These fluctuations are in the form of expansions (booms), contractions (recessions), and recoveries.
+The include expansions (also called booms) and contractions (also called recessions).

-We will look into a series of economic indicators to visualize the expansions and contractions of economies using [World Bank](https://documents.worldbank.org/en/publication/documents-reports/api) and [FRED](https://fred.stlouisfed.org/) data.
+For our study, we will use economic indicators from the [World Bank](https://documents.worldbank.org/en/publication/documents-reports/api) and [FRED](https://fred.stlouisfed.org/).

-In addition to those installed by Anaconda, this lecture requires libraries to obtain World Bank and FRED data:
+In addition to those installed by Anaconda, this lecture requires

 ```{code-cell} ipython3
 :tags: [hide-output]